Wicked (2024 film): Pre-production

-In May 2017, Schwartz said the film would feature "at least two" new songs.
-On August 31, 2018, Universal put the film on hold, due to production scheduling, and gave the film adaptation of Cats the release date formerly held by Wicked.
+In May 2017, Schwartz said Wicked would feature "at least two" new songs.
+On August 31, 2018, Universal put it on hold to accommodate its production schedule, and gave the film adaptation of Cats the release date formerly held by Wicked.
 On February 8, 2019, Universal announced a new release date of December 22, 2021.
-On April 1, 2020, Universal put Wicked on hold again due to Universal shifting release dates amidst the COVID-19 pandemic, and gave Sing 2 the 2021 release date.
+On April 1, 2020, Universal put Wicked on hold again due to the COVID-19 pandemic, and gave Sing 2 the 2021 release date.
 On October 20, 2020, it was announced that Daldry had left the production due to scheduling conflicts.
 On February 2, 2021, it was announced that Jon M. Chu would take over as director.
-Serving as executive producers would be Schwartz, Holzman, Fox, David Nicksay and Jared LeBoff.
-In August, Alice Brooks was confirmed as the cinematographer, after working with Chu on the film version of In the Heights.
+In August 2021, Alice Brooks was confirmed as the cinematographer.